viaonboard/onboard-code-challenge/README.md

 # Onboard Engineering Code Challenge

+## Prototype Challenge

 **Goal:**

 Showcase your ability to produce a basic prototype for a user profile page and/or API endpoint.
-Choose either Full Stack, Backend or Frontend based on the role you are applying for.
+Choose either Full Stack, Backend or Frontend section below based on the role you are applying for.

 **Deliverables:**

-- Publish your project via (Heroku)[https://heroku.com/], GitHub pages, or other platform with a publicly accessible URL to view the code challenge and share your source code on Github.
+- Publish your project via (Heroku)[https://heroku.com/], GitHub pages, or other platform with a publicly accessible URL to view the code challenge
+- Share your source code on Github.
 - You may use any frameworks/databases/dependencies, etc. and feel free to add any other helpful or useful features to showcase your skills.
+Good luck!

 **Prototype Details:**

-- Create a user profile application that displays the following information:
+_Design:_

 ![mockup.png](./assets/mockup.png)

-- JSON data example:
+> Note: Assets included in this repository in the `assets` folder.

+_JSON data example:_

 ```json
 {